Inconvenient truth #1

 As you can imagine, being able to influence people is a coveted skill.
 However, you don’t require writing experience and natural writing ability to do it.

-And nor do you need a strong grasp of grammar, an expansive vocabulary or an impressive portfolio.
+You don't have to boast a portfolio busting with copywriting examples.
+And nor do you need a particularly strong grasp of grammar, an expansive vocabulary or super-human spelling.

 It actually doesn’t matter if you’ve never written a word before.